 Where conditions are required to be satisfied prior to a particular event, those conditions are the conditions relevant to the works being carried out in the stage.

+Stages must be commenced in the order stated above however any stage may commence prior to the completion of previous stages in the list above.

 The relevant conditions are the conditions deemed necessary, by the Principal Certifying Authority (PCA) appointed for the development, or, where pursuant to the issue of a Subdivision Works Certificate, the relevant consent authority.

-Staged Progression

-Prerequisites for Council's assessment and approval to commence to the next development stage are:

-Monitoring for 12 months following completion of construction works for each stage of the development to determine the performance of the road pavement, bioretention basin, bio pods and North South Drain.

-Prepare a report of the performance of the road pavement, bioretention basin, bio pods and North South Drain by an independent engineer and other professional with sufficient experience and capabilities in road pavement, construction, and establishment of bioretention basins and stormwater detention systems for Council’s acceptance demonstrating compliance with the Approved Design.

-(NB.
-Independent engineer and other professional mean a suitably qualified professional who have had no previous involvement in the development or any ancillary applications or approvals.)

-Monitoring for at least 12 months following completion of ecological restoration works as noted in the Wallum Froglet Management Plan and the Vegetation Management Plan and certification from a suitably qualified ecologist that restoration works have been successful for the Early Stage 1 prior to Early stage 2 commencing.

 Vegetation Removal

-This development consent does not authorise any native tree to be ringbarked, cut down, lopped, removed, or damaged, or caused to be ringbarked, cut down, lopped, removed or damaged beyond those in the area identified as “extent of works” on the Tree Removal and Retention Plan (Civil Tech, 1133-TR10A, 15/09/2021).
+This development consent does not authorise any native tree to be ringbarked, cut down, lopped, removed, or damaged, or caused to be ringbarked, cut down, lopped, removed or damaged beyond those in the area identified as “extent of works” on the Vegetation Management Plan (VMP).
 No native trees or vegetation may be cleared or removed until a Subdivision Certificate has been issued relevant to those trees and vegetation.

 Discovery of Aboriginal Relics